 The Toolbar in AKVIS Retoucher contains groups of tools used to select defects and retouch images.

-The tools parameters can be adjusted in the Settings Panel, or in a pop up window which appears after right-clicking in the image.
+The tools parameters can be adjusted in a pop up window which appears after right-clicking in the image.

 You can quickly change the brush size with the [ and ] keys.

 To draw a straight line, select a starting point by clicking the left mouse button, then, while holding down Shift, drag the cursor with the mouse to a new location on the image, click the left mouse button again and release Shift.
 If Shift is not released, a new line will be drawn to each point where the left mouse button is clicked.